stellar/go/services/federation/README.md

 ## Config

-The `config.toml` file must be present in a working directory.
-Config file should contain following values:
+By default this server uses a config file named `federation.cfg` in the current working directory.
+This configuration file should be [TOML](https://github.com/toml-lang/toml) and the following fields are supported:

-* `domain` - domain this federation server represent
 * `port` - server listening port
 * `database`
   * `type` - database type (sqlite3, mysql, postgres)
-  * `url` - url to database connection
+  * `dsn` - The DSN (data source name) used to connect to the database connection.
+This value should be appropriate for the databse type chosen.
 * `queries`
   * `federation` - Implementation dependent query to fetch federation results, should return either 1 or 3 columns.
 These columns should be labeled `id`,`memo`,`memo_type`.
-Memo and memo_type are optional - check [Federation](https://www.stellar.org/developers/learn/concepts/federation.html) docs)
+Memo and memo_type are optional - see [Federation](https://www.stellar.org/developers/learn/concepts/federation.html) docs for more detail).
+When executed, this query will be provided with two input parameters, the first will be the name portion of a stellar address and the second will be the domain portion of a stellar address.
+For example, a request for `scott*stellar.org` would trigger a query with two input parameters, `scott` and `stellar.org` respectively.
-  * `reverse-federation` - Implementation dependent query to fetch reverse federation results, should return one column.
-This column should be labeled `name`.
+  * `reverse-federation` - A SQL query to fetch reverse federation results that should return two columns, labeled `name` and `domain`.
+When executed, this query will be provided with one input parameter, a [stellar account ID](https://www.stellar.org/developers/guides/concepts/accounts.html#account-id) used to lookup the name and domain mapping.
 * `tls` (only when running HTTPS server)
   * `certificate-file` - a file containing a certificate
   * `private-key-file` - a file containing a matching private key